nolanhergert/RealisticRollerCoaster/README.md

     * I might need to increase traction, especially if there are more cars.
 Planning on using rubbery tires or rubber "treads" and gluing/taping rough sandpaper to track if needed, can be in isolated spots.
 Surprised that suppliers solution works so well, it must be really light!
   * Designing an easy-to-build scaffolding for mounting track
     * Trying to go cheap for poles.
 12mm boba straws or smaller might work well
     * Foundation is currently LEGO base plates.
-Cheap and allow many unique mounting points.
+Cheap, able to be packed very flat and allow many unique strong mounting points as long as there's not too much diagonal upward force.
+If you need more strength in a spot, just make the mounting blocks bigger.
+      * Sort of similar design is the CDX Blocks roller coaster system.
+An example of what they can do is here: https://twitter.com/coaster_nation/status/1133577981669117952?lang=he
     * Designed a ball joint coupling between boba straws and LEGO base plates that allow rotation of pole while staying solidly fixed to the base plate.
 Have more improvements in mind (use 2X2 brick for easier alignment), but have a 3D printed prototype on hand.
 Current design I think is impossible to injection mold, but pretty easy to 3D print.
     * ![straw_baseplate_coupling](https://github.com/nolanhergert/realistic-roller-coaster/assets/377502/ebc0e187-9980-4845-8b3c-e45043ca668d)
     * Designed coupling between Hot Wheels track and boba straws, also 3D printed.